-- A Cloud Analytics Engine Junos component is built into supported Junos releases.
+- The Cloud Analytics Engine Junos OS component-This component is built into supported Junos OS releases and supports Cloud Analytics Engine.
 This component processes requests from Compute Agent to collect data.
 The collected data is sent to Compute Agent and is accessible on the device through show commands. - Compute Agent-A required software component that is installed on a compute node.
-The Compute Agent works with the Cloud Analytics Engine Junos component to configure cloud analytics data collection on network devices and collect the requested data.
+The Compute Agent works with the Cloud Analytics Engine Junos OS component to configure cloud analytics data collection on network devices and collect the requested data.
 The Compute Agent is controlled by either an API or by the Data Learning Engine component. - Data Learning Engine-An optional software component that is installed on a compute node.
 It provides longer storage and additional processing of network analytics data.
 It also provides an API for integrating with Network Director to enable Network Director to configure analytics data collection and visualize network analytics data.
 Other applications can also use the API to integrate with Cloud Analytics Engine.

 Network Director integrates with Data Learning Engine enabling you to configure, collect, and analyze cloud analytics data by using the Network Director user interface.
-Network Director uses the Data Learning Engine API to configure and collect cloud analytics data, and it can perform additional data processing, and therefore provide more types of data than Data Learning Engine.
+Network Director uses the Data Learning Engine API to configure and collect cloud analytics data, and it can perform enhanced data processing, and provide more types of data.